franktank/ChoreoMe/README.md

 Developed to help choreographers breakdown songs

-devise for user authentication
+devise for user authentication,
-HTML5 for audio player
+HTML5 for audio player,
 paperclip for file input